 - 1. All references to other legislation is explicitly defined.
 All Articles without explicit reference to other legislation concern Articles in these Rules. - 2.
-In the Rules, unless the context requires otherwise: - the singular indicates the plural and vice versa; - references to one gender include all other genders; - the table of contents, titles and headings are for convenience only and do not affect their interpretation; - the word "including" and its variations are to be construed without limitation; - any reference to legislation, regulations, directive, order, instrument, code or any other enactment shall include any modification, extension or re-enactment of it then in force. - For the purposes of these Rules, the terms used have the meaning of the definitions included in article 3 of the SOGL, in article 2 of the CACM, in article 2 of the Federal Grid Code, and article 2 of the Methodology for Coordinating Operational Security Analysis, unless if specified differently in paragraph 4.
+In the Rules, unless the context requires otherwise: - the singular indicates the plural and vice versa; - references to one gender include all other genders; - the table of contents, titles and headings are for convenience only and do not affect their interpretation; - the word "including" and its variations are to be construed without limitation; - any reference to legislation, regulations, directive, order, instrument, code or any other enactment shall include any modification, extension or re-enactment of it then in force. - For the purposes of these Rules, the terms used have the meaning of the definitions included in article 3 of the SOGL, in article 2 of the CACM, in article 2 of the Federal Grid Code, and article 2 of the methodology for CSA, unless if specified differently in paragraph 4.

 (1) Ancillary Services means ancillary services as defined in point (52) of article 2 of the Federal Grid Code.
 (2) Capacity Calculation means capacity calculation region as defined in Region point (3) of article 2 of the CACM.
-(3) Common Grid Model means common grid model as defined in point (2) of article 2 of the CACM.
-(4) Conditional Outage Conditional outage on a network element means that a security analysis (N-1) in case the element is not in service, results in overloads at some specific times/conditions after application of mitigating actions such as Remedial Actions.
+(3) Common Grid Model means common grid model as defined in point (2) of (CGM) article 2 of the CACM.
+(4) Conditional Outage Conditional outage on a network element means that a security analysis (N-1) in case the element is ella not in service, results in overloads at some specific times/conditions after application of mitigating actions such as Remedial Actions.
 In other words, this means that this element can only be cut under specific conditions.
-There are 2 types of conditions: Conditions with an unpredictable character, e.g. wind, solar, international flux, There can be more favourable periods to plan the outage, however, there will always be a validation to be done in Day Ahead.
-For this type of outage there is a consequence towards the terrain, since back-up works have to be prepared.
-Conditions with a predictable character, e.g. outage of a generation unit, load level, This outage can be planned as soon as the condition is known.
+There are 2 types of conditions: 1.
+Conditions with an unpredictable character, e.g. wind, solar, international flux There can be more favourable periods to plan the outage, however, there will always be a validation to be done in Day Ahead.
+For this type of outage there is a consequence towards the organization of the maintenance and infrastructure work, since back-up works have to be prepared.
+2. Conditions with a predictable character, e.g. outage of a generation unit, load level This outage can be planned as soon as the condition is known.
 (5) Congestion means Congestion as defined in point (4) of article 2 of the Electricity Regulation.
 (6) Congestion Management The preparation and implementation of actions by Elia to prevent the occurrence of detected physical Congestions or to solve unexpected occurring physical Congestions of active power flows in real- time.
-In scope of this document the definition of Congestion Management is limited to the local actions performed by Elia, excluding the detailed processes of how TSO's coordinate (in relation to capacity calculation and allocation, cross-border redispatching, Countertrading), which is regulated via European methodologies.
-(7) Congestion Relevant Grid Element means relevant grid elements as defined in point (85) of article 3 of the SOGL as well as other grid elements of the 150kV and 220kV Elia Grid, which are subject to regularly require non-costly or Costly Remedial Actions (Redispatching) for Congestion Management (8) Contingency means contingency as defined in point (10) of article 2 of the CACM.
-(9) Contingency Analysis means contingency analysis as defined in point (27) of article 3 of the SOGL.
+In scope of this document the definition of Congestion Management is limited to the local actions performed by Elia, excluding the detailed processes of how TSO's coordinate (in relation to capacity calculation and allocation, cross-border Redispatching, Countertrading), which is regulated via European methodologies except aspects to be defined on a national level in support of those European methodologies.
+(7) Congestion Relevant Grid Element means relevant grid elements as defined in point (85) of article 3 of the SOGL as well as other grid elements of the 150kV and 220kV Elia Grid, which are subject to regularly require Non-Costly or Costly Remedial Actions (Redispatching) for Congestion Management